Joseph Légaré: Historical paintings

 Légaré painted a number of works depicting the "customs of North American Indians".
 However, some of his more memorable works include: First Monastery of the Ursulines at Quebec, Memorials of the Jesuits of New France, The Martyrdom of Brothers Brebeuf and Lalement and The Battle of Sainte-Foy.

 Later years

 The overall achievement of Légaré contrasts with that of his prolific contemporaries Roy-Audy, Antoine Plamondon and Theophile Hamel.
 Légaré's relative financial freedom allowed him to paint as he pleased without having to worry about saleability.
 He sold several works to parish churches and religious orders but did not always find a ready market for his works.
 Many of his landscapes "were all but rejected by his fellow countrymen, as other of his works were, because of his political opinions".
 Many of his supporters were "as newspapers of the day often emphasized, foreigners".
 He was named to the Legislative Council of the Province of Canada in February 1855 and died in office in Quebec City at the age of 60.

 The 1980 film A Québécois Rediscovered: Joseph Légaré 1795-1855 was made about his life.
+He is featured in the Art Canada Institute's 2025 book, Quebec City Art & Artists: An Illustrated History by Michèle Grandbois.